allenhuffman/SEGame/README.md

 Several clever programmers have come up with ways to do this.
 Also, the NitrOS-9 patches (which optimize OS-9 to run faster if your computer has a
 6309 chip installed) provide the much needed system call for this as well.

 This article will attempt to cover both methods.
-The stock OS-9 method, provided by Robert Gualt, will return information for the CURRENTLY DISPLAYED screen.
+The stock OS-9 method, provided by Robert Gault, will return information for the CURRENTLY DISPLAYED screen.
 This means that the user MUST be looking at the graphics screen for it to work properly.
 If a user attempts to run the program then flips to another screen before it starts, the program will crash.
 The NitrOS-9 method, on the other hand, provides information based on a path to the window, whether it's currently displayed or not.